mrhenryyu/minimal-mistakes/_posts/2016-11-03-workout-supplements.md

 1. Whey Protein

 ![image](/images/blog/supplements/whey.jpg)
 	This is the holy grail of supplements.
 Whey protein, commonly known as protein powder is derived from the byproduct of whey used in cheese production.
 It contains a blend of essential and non-essential amino acids blended proportionally for muscle growth.
+Whey protein is meant to increase your daily protein intake to meet nutritional needs.
+It also is a cheap and fast way to injest protein post-workout to enhance muscle growth.